Happy-Ferret/Kobe/README.md

 make resources
 ```

-Kobe only cross-compiles under Linux or a Posix variant targeting to a Dos output.
+The game only cross-compiles under Linux or a Posix variant targeting to a Dos output.
 So install [OpenWatcomV2](https://open-watcom.github.io/open-watcom/) and then:

 ```
 cd Kobe
 make kobe
 ```

-Check the releases, they provide compiled Dos binaries.
+Check the releases, they provide compiled Kobe binaries.

 Issues/Pull Requests
 --------------------
 Is not my idea to continue the project, I publishing it as an example of an working Mode-X prototype with the hope of being useful as study material.
-Programming it really helped me on learn about the x86 architecture, drawing routines and 'retro' programming in general, sadly the comments in the code do not reflex this.
+Programming it really helped me on learn about the x86 architecture, drawing routines and 'retro' programming in general, sadly the comments do not reflex this.
 So if you have any ask open an issue, the same with pull requests to provide better comments or more legible code (or fix my terrible English).

 Of course, fork the project and make it yours!.